Costa Maya: Recent

 On August 24, 1995, the government of Quintana Roo published the decree for the 'Ecological regulation for the area referred to as the Maya Coast' (Punta Herero - Xcalak).
 The decree outlined tourism development plans for the Costa Maya corridor.
 Xcalak was designated as one of the sites for the greatest development.
 The restoration of the municipal pier in Xcalak was completed at the end of 1995 to facilitate tourism development.
 In June 1996, a ferry pier was built at La Aguada in order to provide service between Chetumal and Xcalak.
 At the same time, the existing airstrip in Xcalak was enlarged.

 There are approximately 300 native inhabitants of Xcalak.
 Most rely on fishing for their livelihood; however, many are now working in tourism and recently the Tourism Cooperative was formed.
 Officials that have their headquarters in Xcalak include: the Municipal Delegation, State Government representative of the Judicial Police, a port captain, immigration officer, and Navy base.
 As part of the social structure, other associations have been formed: the Parents Association, the Electricity Committee, the fishing Cooperative, and a Community Committee in which different representatives of all community sectors participate.
 It is through the Community Committee that issues regarding the management and conservation of natural resources are addressed.

 The resort was hit directly by Category 5 Hurricane Dean in August 2007.
 The area was also hit significantly by Hurricane Ernesto in early August 2012.
 Although much of the resort was not hit heavily, the surrounding town of Mahahual has experienced a large amount of damage.

-Future

-The Mexican government is trying to improve the standard of living for the indigenous population in the Costa Maya area by developing small scale ecologically-based tourism.

-Mahahual is to be a larger tourist center with an airport and a large dock for cruise ships.

-Xcalak is to be preserved as a middle-sized village with tourism based on ecological principles.
-To achieve this development, ecological laws have been implemented on the Costa Maya.
-Sian Ka'an South of Tulum is a protected natural reserve, Banco Chinchorro is declared as a protected archaeological marine park and the Mesoamerican Barrier Reef System in front of Xcalak is declared a natural reserve park.
+Planned takeover by Royal Caribbean

+In October 2024, the cruise line Royal Caribbean announced that it had an agreement to acquire the port of Costa Maya and approximately 220 acre of surrounding land and plans to convert it to a private resort named Perfect Day Mexico for the sole use of Royal Caribbean customers.
+It is scheduled to open in 2027 and will be a western Caribbean companion to Perfect Day at CocoCay, the Royal Caribbean-owned private island in the Bahamas.
+While only Royal Caribbean will have access to the resort, other cruise lines will be able to dock at Costa Maya's port and get land transportation to shore excursions elsewhere.